News + People

-At a Participate school, students embark on a journey that allows them to travel the globe without having to leave their classroom.
+At schools who are proud members of the Participate Learning Partnership, students embark on a journey that allows them to travel the globe without having to leave their classroom.
 Global studies are embedded in all aspects of their day.
-Participate Learning works with schools to provide a global learning framework so students can learn more about how to become global citizens.
+Participate Learning works with schools to provide a global leadership framework so students can learn more about how to become global leaders.

-This program would not be possible without Participate Learning employees who are dedicated to ensuring equitable and inclusive access to a globally focused education.
+These programs would not be possible without Participate Learning employees who are dedicated to ensuring equitable and inclusive access to a globally focused education.
 Doug Thilman worked in schools for over twenty years as both a principal and a central office administrator.
 He chose to bring his experience and skills to Participate Learning so that he could help enhance student learning through global education.
-Doug is one of our School Partnerships Directors and he helps bring global learning into new school communities while also strengthening our existing school communities.
+Doug is one of our School Partnerships Directors, and he helps bring global learning into new school communities while also strengthening our existing school communities.

 Read on to learn more about Doug’s role at Participate Learning.

 Q: What do you do on a typical workday?

 Much of my time is spent learning about each of our district partners.
 I focus on the history of our relationship with them and attempt to discover new ways that we can partner with them.
 In each case, I look for opportunities to work together to improve student outcomes in the partner district.